 Furthermore, the return of WFH devices to corporate offices can introduce a significant risk, since they have been exposed to multiple threat vectors.
 Such devices may have been used by family members for unsafe activities, or used over unprotected networks.
 Since in many organizations internal network traffic is not inspected, some of these devices may well have been exposed to malware.
 Such malware may be waiting for the device to connect to a high-value corporate network and exploit stolen credentials to move laterally across the network and access sensitive infrastructure and data.

 Why Enforcing Zero Trust Only on Cloud Apps Falls Short

 Many security-conscious organizations have adopted a Zero Trust approach to protect their cloud applications from unauthorized access.
 With this approach, any device, including a device used for working from home, is considered untrusted, and requires verification before allowing it to access sensitive corporate resources.
-But all too often, a Zero Trust approach is only enforced on cloud applications.
+But all too often, a Zero Trust authentication approach is only enforced on cloud applications.
 This leaves on-premise systems, administrative interfaces, infrastructure, IoT devices and endpoints exposed to access from compromised devices within the network.